AlDanial/cloc/README.md

                              format (eg. not JSON, YAML, XML, or SQL).
                              Makes a cumulative set of results containing the sum of data from the individual report files.
-   --timeout &lt;N&gt;             Ignore files which take more than &lt;N&gt; seconds
+   --timeout <N>             Ignore files which take more than <N> seconds
                              to process at any of the language's filter stages.
                              The default maximum number of seconds spent on a filter stage is the number of lines in the file divided by one thousand.
-Setting &lt;N&gt; to 0 allows unlimited time.
+Setting <N> to 0 allows unlimited time.
 See also --diff-timeout.
    --processes=NUM           [Available only on systems with a recent version
                              of the Parallel::ForkManager module.
 Not